chocolatey/choco-wiki/How-To-Create-Extensions.md

 ### Naming Your Extension

 Avoid "Chocolatey" as part of the name.
-Yes the example is named that, but the extension is owned by the Core Chocolatey team, so it makes sense for that to be the name.
+Yes the example is named that, but this extension is owned by the Core Chocolatey team, so it makes sense for that to be the name.

 ### PowerShell Modules

 * The recommendation is typically as few PowerShell modules as possible in an extension, just enough to represent what that extension does.
-The best extensions are
+Strive for one module per extension package, although that may not be realistic.
 * The module should explicitly export the functions, aliases, and cmdlets that are wanted to be used in Chocolatey automation scripts.

 ### Taking a Dependency on an Extension Package